heapoverride/Saveable/Docs/TypeSupport.md

 ## Custom type support

-Example Read and Write methods to handle a `Dictionary<K, V>` that is not supported by default.
+Example methods to read and write `Dictionary<K, V>` that is not supported by default.

 ```cs
 static Dictionary<K, V> ReadDictionary<K, V>(Saveable.ReadContext ctx)